 Induction Cooktop Features

-- Smart touch screen controls are more accurate for temperature control and easy to clean.
+- Smart touch screen controls are more accurate for temperature control and are easy to clean.

 - Auto-Shutoff: Once the maximum temperature is reached during the cooking process, the induction burner will shut off automatically to keep from burning food.
 Timers and understanding the temperatures of your induction cooker will help ensure your food is cooked completely.